Programmes and Regulations

 The following are the various categories of courses offered in the PG programme:

 These courses should compulsorily be studied by a candidate as a core requirement.
-They provide basic understanding of the main
+Lab Courses are integral for science disciplines They provide basic understanding of the main discipline.

 (ii) Elective Courses: